 The Post Office has an extensive presence on the British high street through which it offers a range of banking products, which it hopes to continue to extend.
 It also offers various services to customers of other banks with whom it has partnered.
 In this talk a representative will discuss how they are revolutionising their network and what opportunities and lessons they can offer other financial institutions.

 The Future of Retail Banking regularly attracts over 250 senior representatives from leading financial institutions from across the world.
-Here is a sample list of companies who have already confirmed their attendance at this year's event:
+Here is a sample list of companies who attended in 2015:

 - ACI Worldwide